Skip to main content

 1) In the rl-secure package store, navigate to the policy configuration file in the root directory and open it in a text editor.
 In this example, the full path to the file we're editing is /home/armando/my-repository/.repository_policy.info.

-2) In the .repository_policy.info file, add the hunting section.
+2) In the .repository_policy.info file, add a new processing filter.

 • To ensure that the filter is applied when analyzing files, set enabled to true.